 #1.
 Take a Stroll through Gantry Plaza State Park

-In fact there are few places I’d rather be watching the cotton-candy sky sunsets.
+There are few places I’d rather be watching the cotton-candy sky sunsets in New York City.
 At the risk of sounding trite, it’s magical!
-The park serves as reminder that the best things to do in Long Island City don’t have to break the bank.
+The park serves as reminder that there’s plenty of free things to do in Long Island City.

 Long Island City Best Things to Do (Post Summary)